Nerves, new faces and disruptive trends in market research analysis

 - People like myself can "get their feet wet" to see if the speaker circuit is a good fit.

 “Focus on what you know,” I coached myself.
-So I channeled my energy into researching favourite topics of mine: artificial intelligence, automation and machine learning, and how they are already changing the face of our industry.
+So I channeled my energy into researching favorite topics of mine: artificial intelligence, automation, and machine learning, and how they are already changing the face of our industry.

 Soon I was putting my slides together, consulting with colleagues and planning out my presentation flow.
 Then before I knew it, it was time to go.

 However, no amount of practice had calmed the butterflies in my stomach.
 And it certainly didn’t help that my presentation slot was scheduled for the same time as Facebook’s session in the main presentation theatre.
 In reality, I wasn’t expecting many people to show up.
 After all, I knew which session I wanted to be at.